waynesohot/testdocs/docs/tutorial/SocCar/setup.md

 Name    | Body Type | Description
 --------| --------- | ----------------
 Ball    | Dynamic   | Controlled by physics
-Paddles | Kinematic | Controlled by players
+Cars | Dynamic | Controlled by players
-Walls   | Staic     | Do not move
+Arena   | Staic     | Does not move

 ## **Ball**